Documentation Index

 • Student persistence or GPA trends after intervention

-Use this information to refine alert categories, improve routing, and update communication templates.
+Use this information to refine alert categories, improve routing, update communication templates, and identify ways to prevent recurring issues before they require formal alerts.

 ▶️ Action item: Consider expanding your process by creating an early alert workflow